BYLAWS OF THE

 2.16 Resolution of Disputes: By applying for and accepting membership in the Corporation, a member acknowledges and agrees that the resolution of any dispute between the member, whether in the member’s capacity as a member, an officer, or a director of the Corporation, and the Corporation, or any individual acting on behalf of the Corporation as an officer, director, employee, or committee member, related to or arising in any way out of the conduct of the Corporation's business, shall be subject to the following provisions to the extent permitted by applicable law.

-(a) Jurisdiction Venue: The member submits himself to the jurisdiction of the courts of the State of Vermont and the United State District Court for the District of Vermont and waives any objection or defense that such courts do not have jurisdiction over the member.
-Unless the Corporation agrees otherwise, the sole venue for any lawsuit shall be in the courts of the State of Vermont or in the United State District Court for the District of Vermont, and the member waives any right that the member might have had to file a lawsuit in any other court and waives any objection or defense that such courts are an inconvenient forum.
-Unless the Corporation agrees otherwise, any administrative proceedings or arbitration proceedings shall take place in the State of Vermont.
+(b) Jurisdiction Venue: The member submits himself to the jurisdiction of the courts of the State of Kentucky and the United State District Court for the District of Kentucky and waives any objection or defense that such courts do not have jurisdiction over the member.
+Unless the Corporation agrees otherwise, the sole venue for any lawsuit shall be in the courts of the State of Kentucky or in the United State District Court for the District of Kentucky, and the member waives any right that the member might have had to file a lawsuit in any other court and waives any objection or defense that such courts are an inconvenient forum.
+Unless the Corporation agrees otherwise, any administrative proceedings or arbitration proceedings shall take place in the State of Kentucky.